$0 Arkansas Dispute Letter Starter Kit

 Format: A dated, chronological log in a notebook, spreadsheet, or printed template.
 The format doesn't matter — consistency does.
 If you miss a week of logging, the gap weakens your timeline.

 The critical rule: Every phone call or in-person conversation gets a follow-up email within 24 hours.
 The email reads: "I'm writing to confirm our conversation on [date] regarding [topic].
 You stated that [summary].
 Please let me know if I've mischaracterized anything."
-If they don't respond, the email stands as an uncontested record.
+If they don't respond, the email creates a contemporaneous record.

 This is the single most effective documentation habit.
-It converts verbal statements — which are legally worthless in a compliance investigation — into written records that DESE investigators and hearing officers can evaluate.
+It converts verbal statements — which are difficult to verify on their own in a compliance investigation — into written records that DESE investigators and hearing officers can evaluate.

 2. Service Delivery Tracker